From Slow Bidirectional to Fast Autoregressive Video Diffusion Models: Experiments

 \textbf{Training.} We distill our causal student model using a mixed set of image and video datasets following CogVideoX~\cite{yang2024cogvideox}.
 Images and videos are filtered based on safety and aesthetic scores~\cite{schuhmann2022laion}.
 All videos are resized and cropped to the training resolution~($352\times640$) and we use around 400K single-shot videos from an internal dataset, for which we have full copyright.
 During training, we first generate 1000 ODE pairs~(Sec.~\ref{sec:student_init}) and train the student model for $3000$ iterations with AdamW~\cite{loshchilov2017decoupled} optimizer and a learning rate of $5\times 10^{-6}$.
 After that, we train with our asymmetric DMD loss~(Sec.~\ref{sec:teacher}) with the AdamW optimizer and a learning rate of $2\times 10^{-6}$ for $6000$ iterations.
 We use a guidance scale of $3.5$ and adopt the two time-scale update rule from DMD2~\cite{yin2024improved} with a ratio of $5$.
 The whole training process takes around 2 days on 64 H100 GPUs.

 \textbf{Evaluation.} Our method is evaluated on VBench~\cite{huang2024vbench}, a benchmark for video generation with 16 metrics designed to systematically assess motion quality and semantic alignment.
 For our main results, we use the first 128 prompts from MovieGen~\cite{polyak2024movie} to generate videos and evaluate model performance on three primary aspects from VBench competition’s evaluation suite\footnote{https://github.com/Vchitect/VBench/tree/master/competitions}.
-A comprehensive evaluation using all 946 prompts from VBench, covering all 16 metrics, is provided in the supplementary material.
+A comprehensive evaluation using all prompts from VBench is provided in the appendix.
 The inference times are measured on a H100 GPU.